Google Workspace SSO

 https://<your-vanity-subdomain>.beyondsso.com/idp/saml/sso and can be found by clicking the relevant Identity Provider tile in Products -> IDaaS -> Identity Providers

 - At this point, the Google side is configured.
 Unfortunately, at this moment in time, Google does not provide the option to download metadata for use with the IdP.
-Copy the following template into your clipboard, taking note that the CUSTOM_DOMAIN tag need to be updated in both sections before use
+Copy the following template into your clipboard, taking note that the <CUSTOM_DOMAIN> tag will be updated in both sections before use in the following steps

 google.com/a/<CUSTOM_DOMAIN>will determine the Identity Provider that all subsequent Google app tiles will use, if more are added at the end of this guide.
 Put simply, it is not possible to split Google Apps access across multiple Identity Providers.